FBI Admits It Used Multiple Spies To Infiltrate Trump Campaign

 “It was two academics discussing China,” Toensing said.
 “Russia never came up.” -WaPo

-Meanwhile, Bruce Ohr is still employed by the Department of Justice, and Fusion GPS continues its hunt for Trump dirt after having partnered with former Feinstein aide and ex-FBI counterintelligence agent, Dan Jones.
+Bruce Ohr is still employed by the Department of Justice, and Fusion GPS continues its hunt for Trump dirt after having partnered with former Feinstein aide and ex-FBI counterintelligence agent, Dan Jones and Steele.
+The effort is reportedly being under written by George Soros and other wealthy individuals.

-It's been nearly three years since an army of professional spies was unleashed on Trump - and he's still the President, Steele and Downer notwithstanding.
+It's been nearly three years since an army of professional spies was unleashed on Trump, which morphed into the Mueller investigation - and he's still standing.